mlafleur/mlafleur.github.io/_posts/2017/2017-06-14-microsoft-v2-endpoint-admin-consent.md

 ![permissions](/assets/images/app-reg-graph-permissions-dialog.png)

-At a minimum you need to declare any scopes that require administrative consent.
+At a minimum, you need to declare any scopes that require administrative consent.
 While you're certainly able to define other scopes, this isn't a requirement.

 ## Obtaining Consent

 Before any normal (non-admin) users can an application that requires higher-privileged scopes, an admin must first provide consent.
-This is a one time event.
+This is a one-time event.
 Once an admin provides the "thumbs up", every user within that organization will be able to authorize your application.

-Admin Consent is kicked off with a simple GET request (typically just a link the admin clicks) to `https://login.microsoftonline.com/common/adminconsent` along with the following query parameters:
+Admin Consent is kicked off with a simple GET request (typically just a link that an Admin follows) to `https://login.microsoftonline.com/common/adminconsent` along with the following query parameters:

 | Property       | Description                                                                                   |
 | :------------- | :-------------------------------------------------------------------------------------------- |